MasazI/fhir-java-lambda/README.md

 - `template.yml` - An AWS CloudFormation template that creates an application.
 - `build.gradle` - A Gradle build file.
 - `1-create-bucket.sh`, `2-build-layer.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- `test` - Some samples for testing.

 Use the following instructions to deploy the sample application.

 # Requirements
 - [Java 11 runtime environment (SE JRE)](https://www.oracle.com/java/technologies/javase-downloads.html)
 - [Gradle 5](https://gradle.org/releases/)
 - The Bash shell.
 For Cloud9, Linux and macOS, this is included by default.
-In Windows 10, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows-integrated version of Ubuntu and Bash.
 - [HAPI FL7v2](https://hapifhir.github.io/hapi-hl7v2/getting_started.html)
 - [The AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) v1.17 or newer.